How to Cut Your Hospital Bills

-Ask your doctor to tell you of all visits by other doctors.
-Ask whether the visits
+Ask your provider to tell you of all visits by other providers.
+Ask if the visits

 are required for your recovery, because you'll be billed for them.
 Many hospitals

-use "hospitalists" now.
-These are doctors who only see hospital patients.
+use hospitalists now.
+These are providers who only see hospital patients.
 Your own

-doctor may never see you in the hospital.
-Make sure the hospital doctor knows who
+healthcare provider may never see you in the hospital.
+Make sure the hospital doctor

 Avoid weekend and holiday admissions.
 Unless your surgery is an emergency, you may get